-This Tofu and Cheesy Rice Casserole features slow-baked tofu atop a bed of brown rice and broccoli and smothered in a garlicky, vegan cheese sauce.
-Think of it as sort of like your momma’s Chicken and Rice Casserole without the poor, dead chicken.
+This Tofu Casserole recipe features slow-baked tofu atop a bed of brown rice and broccoli, all smothered in a garlicky, vegan cheese sauce.
+Think of it as sort of like your momma’s Chicken and Rice Casserole without the chicken.

 Today is Wednesday.
 I like Wednesdays.
 I know it’s commonly referred to as “hump” day because if you make it through Wednesday, you’re over the hump; closer to the weekend.

 But for me, I’m in no hurry to get through Wednesdays.
 Maybe that’s because there are no expectations for Wednesdays.
 No victories to be won.
 No dragons to be slayed.
 It’s just a day like any other day.

 There.
 I said it.
 This TRX workout is a class I love to hate!

 I hate it because it’s at 5:45 in the morning.
 Did you see that?
 The only kind of motivation I typically muster at that hour is to turn over to the other side.
 But that still keeps me well within the covers of my bed!

 Tofu adds delicious plant-based protein to your diet.
 This is another delicious vegan dinner recipe you can make to satisfy your whole family with one meal!

 Here are the list of key ingredients for this recipe: